kaleido-io/kaleido-go/README.md

   -g, --gas int                  Gas limit on the transaction (default 1000000) -G, --gasprice int             Gas price
-  -h, --help                     help for kaleido-go -l, --loops int                Loops to perform in each worker before exiting (0=infinite) (default 1) -m, --method string            Method name in the contract to invoke -N, --nonce int                Nonce (transaction number) for next transaction -P, --privateFor stringArray   Private for (see EEA Client Spec V1) -p, --privateFrom string       Private from (see EEA Client Spec V1) -S, --seconds-max int          Time in seconds before timing out waiting for a txn receipt (default 20)
+  -h, --help                     help for kaleido-go -k, --keys string              JSON file to create/update with an array of private keys for extsign -l, --loops int                Loops to perform in each worker before exiting (0=infinite) (default 1) -m, --method string            Method name in the contract to invoke -M, --metrics string           statsd server to submit metrics to -N, --nonce int                Nonce (transaction number) for the next transaction (default -1) -P, --privateFor stringArray   Private for (see EEA Client Spec V1) -p, --privateFrom string       Private from (see EEA Client Spec V1) -S, --seconds-max int          Time in seconds before timing out waiting for a txn receipt (default 20)